Food and Beverage Business Insurance

 Every day, your workers place themselves at risk.
 Kitchens, restaurants, and bars are full of opportunities for serious injury.
 More accidents mean more insurance claims – and that makes the cost of your insurance go up.

-How much does workers' comp for food businesses cost?
+How much does workers' compensation cost for food businesses?

-Most food and beverage businesses pay a median premium of about $115 per month for workers' compensation insurance, but you could pay more or less depending on your risks.
+Food and beverage businesses pay an average premium of about $115 per month for workers' compensation insurance, but you could pay more or less depending on your risks.

 Insurance costs for food and beverage businesses are based on a few factors, including: